I am sure this excellent book will find its due place on

 From His Excellency Arman Kirakossianís speech at the book launch held

 in the Armenian Embassy in Washington on 15 February 2004.

 The story of the Armenian entrepreneurs of the Malay

 is both fascinating and largely unknown.
 Through tireless research and deep

 devotion to the subject, Nadia Wright has produced the definitive study of

-intersection of Armenian and Asian culture.
-An indispensable and invaluable
+of Armenian and Asian culture.
+An indispensable and invaluable addition to

-IN SINGAPORE AND MALAYSIA is truly a monumental effort most competently and successfully
+AND MALAYSIA is truly a monumental effort most competently and successfully

 completed by its author Nadia Wright.
-This book details the
+This book details the previously